Oriental Culture (NYSE:OCG) Shares Down 1.2%

-Oriental Culture Holding LTD (NYSE:OCG – Get Rating) shares were down 1.2% on Wednesday .
-The company traded as low as $0.41 and last traded at $0.43.
-Approximately 8,994 shares changed hands during trading, a decline of 90% from the average daily volume of 90,945 shares.
+Oriental Culture Holding LTD (NYSE:OCG – Get Rating)’s stock price fell 1.2% during mid-day trading on Wednesday .
+The stock traded as low as $0.41 and last traded at $0.43.
+8,994 shares were traded during trading, a decline of 90% from the average session volume of 90,945 shares.
 The stock had previously closed at $0.44.

-Institutional investors have recently bought and sold shares of the business.
-Renaissance Technologies LLC raised its position in shares of Oriental Culture by 59.3% in the 1st quarter.
-Renaissance Technologies LLC now owns 53,351 shares of the company’s stock valued at $224,000 after buying an additional 19,851 shares in the last quarter.
-Virtu Financial LLC bought a new stake in Oriental Culture during the first quarter worth $229,000.
-Finally, Citadel Advisors LLC increased its stake in shares of Oriental Culture by 395.9% in the 3rd quarter.
-Citadel Advisors LLC now owns 171,553 shares of the company’s stock valued at $146,000 after purchasing an additional 136,962 shares during the last quarter.
-Institutional investors own 3.42% of the company’s stock.
+A number of hedge funds and other institutional investors have recently made changes to their positions in OCG.
+Renaissance Technologies LLC increased its position in Oriental Culture by 59.3% during the 1st quarter.
+Renaissance Technologies LLC now owns 53,351 shares of the company’s stock valued at $224,000 after purchasing an additional 19,851 shares during the period.
+Virtu Financial LLC bought a new stake in shares of Oriental Culture in the 1st quarter valued at $229,000.
+Finally, Citadel Advisors LLC increased its position in shares of Oriental Culture by 395.9% during the third quarter.
+Citadel Advisors LLC now owns 171,553 shares of the company’s stock worth $146,000 after buying an additional 136,962 shares during the period.
+3.42% of the stock is owned by institutional investors and hedge funds.

 About Oriental Culture